ch4nbin/astraea/README.md

 # Astraea

-Interview preparation platform for object-oriented design and API-based coding interviews.
+Interview preparation platform for the modern era.

 ## Stack